digital-solver/scynapse-api/README.md

 The Scynapse API can be accessed via a web browser or an API tool like Postman at the URL where the server is running (default: http://localhost:8090), on this page the user will find a link to the Endpoint documentation in HTML form.

 Through the API, users can do things like sign up, update their personal information, create a list of their favorite movies, and retrieve data about any movie in the database.

+## Configuration

+The Scynapse API server port can be configured in the `.env` file by adding the following line: `PORT: {port}`

+## Materials
+During the development of this project, the following materials were used to guide the work and stay organized:

+User stories: A set of user stories were created to help understand the needs and goals of the users of the application.
+These stories served as a roadmap for the development process, helping to prioritize features and functionality.

+Kanban board: A Kanban board was used to track progress and manage tasks.
+The board helped keep track and ensure deadlines were met.

 ## Contribution Guidelines